mattbalzan/MAM-for-Windows-Workshop/SetupMAM.md

 ## 5️⃣ End‑user sign‑in flow (what *must* happen)

-When the user signs in to OneDrive app in taskbar:
+When the user signs in to Edge:

 1. Signs in with **work account**
 2. When prompted `Sign in to all apps and websites on this device?` → ✅ **Yes**